Coronavirus Policy Updates

 Leave of Absence

-NCMIC recognizes the impact the Coronavirus pandemic has had on caused chiropractors.
+NCMIC recognizes the impact the Coronavirus pandemic has had.
 We want to provide options to our policyholders to help them through this difficult time.
-As a result, we created a new Leave of Absence option for the NCMIC policy to give chiropractors additional flexibility to lower their costs by suspending coverage for a period of time, yet maintaining their malpractice policy through NCMIC.
+As a result, we created a new Leave of Absence option for the NCMIC policy to provide additional flexibility to lower costs by suspending coverage for a period of time, yet maintain malpractice policy through NCMIC.

 Allowable Time Frame Option